bjesusvh/MPS/README.md

 **Example 6: Identifying superior candidates in multi-environment setting**

+Sometimes, we have records for a specific trait assessed in different individuals and environments.
+MPS can also assist in identifying, from a set of candidates, which individuals perform best across all environments.
+In this example, we have taken data from 250 lines evaluated in three environments ('Bed5IR,' 'Drip,' and 'Bed2IR').
+The original data, labeled 'DATASET4to5.Wheat.rdata,' can be accessed at https://hdl.handle.net/11529/10907, and its full description can be found in Montesinos-López et al. (2017).

+To borrow information across environments while allowing marker effects to change across environments, we fitted a Markers-Environment interaction model (MxE GBLUP) (López-Cruz et al., 2015).
+Detailed explanation how to fit MxE GBLUP model using BGLR can be found in https://github.com/MarcooLopez.
+To simulate scenarios of Training and Candidate/Parental sets, the data was randomly split into 20% (50 lines) for selection candidates.
+After fitting the model and approximating the expected loss for every candidate, we retained the top 40% of candidates (20 lines) with the minimum expected loss.

 ```r
 rm(list = ls())                                        # Clean Work space
 setwd("~/Desktop/R Package/Ejemplos Finales/example6") # Working directory